 Filing a Sarasota or Bradenton Wrongful Death Lawsuit

-Your Sarasota or Bradenton wrongful death lawyer may attempt to settle the claim by demanding money damages from the at fault party or parties.
+Your Sarasota county or Manatee County wrongful death lawyer may attempt to settle the claim by demanding money damages from the at fault party or parties.
 If the case does not settle, the next step is to file a court document known as a “complaint” with a court to begin a wrongful death lawsuit.
 The person filing a wrongful death lawsuit is referred to as the “plaintiff”.
 The person sued is called the “defendant”.
 The complaint lists the facts showing why the plaintiff is suing the defendant, the law that supports the plaintiff’s claims and what the plaintiff is demanding by way of money damages.
 A third party called a “process server” delivers the complaint to the defendant (or all defendants if there is more than one).
 The defendant is given twenty days to reply to the complaint.
 This reply is called an “answer”.
 The answer sets forth the defendant’s defenses to the plaintiff’s claims and may even request the court to dismiss the case.

 Local: (941) 366-0860